-- 7. The staff of the Agency, OIG and Commission staff, with the exception of the Agency Director and Inspector General themselves, shall be civil service employees in accordance with Article IX of the City Charter.
+7. The staff of the Agency, OIG and Commission staff, with the exception of the Agency Director and Inspector General themselves, shall be civil service employees in accordance with Article IX of the City Charter.
+Civil service staff of the Agency, OIG or Commission may not be separated from employment unless such separation is approved by the City Administrator.
 Background checks shall be required for all Agency investigator applicants before they are hired by the Agency.
 Such background checks shall not be performed by the Department.
-Staff of the Board who are transferred to the Agency as discussed in section (e)(2) above shall not be subject to background checks. - 8.
-No current or former sworn employee of the Department, or current official, employee or representative of an employee association representing sworn police officers, is eligible for any staff position in the Agency, or the Commission.
+Staff of the Board who are transferred to the Agency as discussed in section (e)(2) above shall not be subject to background checks.

+8. No current or former sworn employee of the Department, or current official, employee or representative of an employee association representing sworn police officers, is eligible for any staff position in the Agency, or the Commission.